varunkuntal/interview-mlops-engineer/README.md

 - Manage environment with pipenv
 - Adding Dependencies in requirements.txt
 - IaaS using Terraform on GCP
-- Host Application (Flask)
+- Host Application (FASTAPI)

 Google Cloud Platform was chosen to develop and deploy the REST API as they provide ~$300 credits as part of free trial & c3 high compute machine type available free for preview (as of 9th March, 2023).

 ### Terraform
 To automate the deployment of infrastructure required for the project, Terraform was chosen.
 While not explicitly required, it is good practice to use an Infrastructure-as-Code (IaaC) tool like Terraform in MLOps pipelines.
 In case of adding more features, it will be easier to add components later on to provision more services in the cloud.

 After installing terraform & gcloud utility locally on linux pc, a service account with "Owner" permissions was created in GCP & access key json was downloaded for the environment variable: